Five Years Ago: Prince Naruhito’s “Declaration of War” on the IHA

 Read an article about the consequences of the crown prince’s press conference in May 2004.

-Watch a video of the crown couple’s 15th wedding anniversary.Filed under Japanese Royals
+Watch a video of the crown couple’s 15th wedding anniversary.Filed under Japan

-Tagged Crown Prince Naruhito, Crown Princess Masako, Imperial Household Agency, Press Conference, Scandal.
+Tagged Crown Prince Naruhito of Japan, Crown Princess Masako of Japan, Imperial Household Agency, Press Conference, Scandal.